 The Board has considered the independence of each Non-Executive Director, and affirmatively determined Dr Jean-Michel Cosséry, Dr Kirsten Drejer and Rudy Mareel to be independent in character and judgment and that there are no relationships or circumstances that are likely to affect their independent judgment.
 Liam Daniel was considered independent in his role as a Non-Executive Director which he held immediately prior to his appointment as Chair.
-The Board considers Chris Pedrick not to be independent within the standard set out in the UK Code, given the economic interest held by his employer, Pentwater, in the Company.
+The Board considers Chris

-As stated earlier, Liam Daniel undertook additional executive duties as Executive Chair during the leadership transition period in 2023.
-Mr Daniel did not receive any additional remuneration in respect of these duties and having successfully completed this transition, the Board now considers it appropriate for Mr Daniel's role to revert to Non-Executive Chair from the end of February 2024.
+Pedrick not to be independent within the standard set out in the UK Code, given the economic interest held by his employer, Pentwater, in the Company.

-Taking these factors into consideration, the Board does not consider Mr Daniel's independence to be impacted and considered it in the best interests of the Company and its shareholders for Mr Daniel to remain as Chair of the Audit Committee and a member of the Remuneration Committee.
+Liam Daniel undertook additional executive duties as Executive Chair for a short period in late 2023 and early 2024 and his role reverted to Non-Executive Chair at the end of February 2024.
+Mr Daniel did not receive any additional remuneration in respect of his duties as Executive Chair.
+Taking these factors into consideration, the Board did not consider Mr Daniel's independence to be impacted and considered it in the best interests of the Company and its shareholders for Mr Daniel to remain as Chair of the Audit Committee and a member of the Remuneration Committee during that period.